Dry Eye Syndrome represents a constantly increasing diagnosis in most eye care practices.

 Once considered a condition limited to the elderly, it is now understood to be a condition that may affect patients of any age.
 Symptoms such as tearing, burning and redness often indicate Dry Eye Syndrome.
 While many patients attempt to persevere with these symptoms, our doctors realize that this condition may lead to contact lens intolerance, decreased productivity at work and an overall decrease in quality of life.

 Drs.
-Reto, Halscheid and Bakker specialize in the treatment of Dry Eye Syndrome.
+Reto, Halscheid, Lehman, and Penney specialize in the treatment of Dry Eye Syndrome.
 Because this condition often involves two separate areas of ocular disease, eyelid margin inflammation and insufficient tear production, a sequential treatment approach must be undertaken.

 In our practice, special time is devoted to educating patients on their condition and the various options of treatment.
-Non-preserved artificial tears, prescription drops and even mild surgical procedures are commonly prescribed options.
+Non-preserved artificial tears, prescription drops, in-office procedures and even mild surgical procedures are commonly prescribed options.
 Additionally, patients are educated on the results of many recent studies; most of which prove the value of nutritional supplements in the treatment of Dry Eye Syndrome.